erjank/teaching/performance.md

 your teaching.
 You may also enjoy Gawande's essay "Personal Best"
 {{"gawande-personal-best"|cite}}, which looks at the value of having a coach.

-FIXME: say that you can't get rid of tells completely (and that trying to do so can make you obsess about them and apologize to the audience).
-Better is to try to displace them, e.g., scrunching toes inside shoes.

 FIXME: comment about engineering your environment to give you props to work with that don't reveal nervousness, like a glass of water.